ftoscano/PyZabbix-obj/docs/index.rst

-..
-PyZabbixObj is a Python module for working with Zabbix API, using a complete OO implementation
+**PyZabbixObj** is a Python module for working with Zabbix API, using a complete OO implementation

-Contents:

 .. toctree::
    :maxdepth: 2

 .. automodule:: PyZabbixObj
    :members: